 The BBTRC has joined the Ivy Glioblastoma Atlas Project, an established collaborative partnership between the Swedish Neuroscience Institute (SNI), the Allen Institute for Brain Science (AI) and the Ben and Catherine Ivy Foundation in an effort to develop an unprecedented platform for exploring the anatomic and genetic basis of glioblastoma at the cellular and molecular levels.
 The project will produce the first GBM “gene expression” atlas, an online resource which will serve as a blueprint of the brain to illustrate how abnormal genes act compared to normal genes when a malignant tumor is present.

-- The newest member of the BBTRC, Shwetal Mehta PhD, has been recruited to join as a principal investigator in molecular neuro-oncology from the Dana-Farber Cancer Institute.
-Dr. Mehta’s research focuses on understanding neural progenitor/stem cells during development and also their role in brain cancer.
+- Dr. Shwetal Mehta’s research focuses on understanding neural progenitor/stem cells during human development and also their role in brain cancer.
 Her work will complement ongoing basic science research in cancer stem cells (Sanai laboratory) and nanoparticle drug delivery (Sirianni laboratory).
 Visit the Mehta Laboratory home page.

 In the years to come, the Barrow Brain Tumor Research Center anticipates further expansion of its translational research efforts, clinical trials, and research faculty development.